Leo Schofield

-Leo George Schofield AM (born 6 May 1935) is an Australian restaurant critic, contributing a weekly column in The Mercury.
-Schofield has served a long career as an advertising professional, journalist, creative arts festival director, and trustee of arts and cultural organisations.
+Leo George Schofield AM (born 6 May 1935) had a notable career as an advertising professional, journalist, creative arts festival director, and trustee of arts and cultural organisations.
+After many years in other states of Australia he now lives again in Sydney, New South Wales.

 Biography

 Schofield was born in Brewarrina, New South Wales, the son of a football-loving publican.
 (Which football code is unclear, but it is likely to have been rugby league, based on the location and era.)
-He was educated at Christian Brothers' High School, Lewisham and commenced his first job in 1949, as a 14-year-old, in the haberdashery department of Grace Brothers, an Australian store chain.
+He was educated at Christian Brothers' High School, Lewisham and commenced his first job in 1949, as a 14-year-old, in the haberdashery department of Grace Bros, an Australian store chain.

 He entered journalism in the 1970s at the Sunday Australian, which folded into the Sunday Telegraph.
-He also contributed to numerous other publications including The Australian, Vogue, The Bulletin and The Sydney Morning Herald for two decades.
+He also contributed to numerous other publications including The Australian, Vogue, The Bulletin and the Sydney Morning Herald for two decades.
 In 1984, Schofield established The Sydney Morning Herald Good Food Guide with co-editors David Dale and Jenna Price; and remained editor until the ninth edition was published in 1993.

 He was the artistic director of the Melbourne International Arts Festival between 1993 and 1996.
 In 1997 he assumed responsibility as artistic director of the Sydney Festival (between 1998 and 2001), and conjointly held the position as artistic director of the 2000 Summer Olympics and the 2000 Summer Paralympics arts festivals.

 In 2010, Schofield took on the role of a judge on the Australian adaptation of the cooking program Iron Chef.

 He has variously served on the boards of Sydney Symphony Orchestra (inaugural Chairman from 1996 to 2000), the Centennial Park Trust, the National Trust of Australia (NSW), and as a Trustee of the Powerhouse Museum, the Dame Joan Hammond Foundation, Melbourne's Old Treasury Building, and the Sydney Opera House Trust.

 Personal life

-Schofield met Anne while he was directing plays at the Sydney University Dramatic Society.
-Anne went to London to marry him in 1962, but after daughter Nell was born in 1963 they returned to Australia.
-In 1965 the twins Emma and Tess were born.
-Schofield and his wife separated after 19 years.
+Schofield’s wife was Anne Schofield AM who is an antique jewellery dealer.
+They first met when she was at school at Santa Sabina College in Strathfield and later while he was directing plays at the Sydney University Dramatic Society.
+Anne went to London to marry him in 1962, and after daughter Nell was born in 1963 they returned to Australia.
+In 1965, twins Emma and Tess were born.
+Together they restored the John Frederick Hilly designed Oddfellows Hall at 38 Queen Street, Woollahra as Queen Street Galleries with her jewellery store on the ground floor.
+In the same decade they restored St Kevin’s at 117 Queen Street, Woollahra, as a family home.
+The house was built in 1892 to a design by John Bede Barlow.
+Schofield and his wife separated after 19 years of marriage.
 Schofield came out in 2015, and stated "many gay men would envy me for the fact that I've been able to have children."